voodoo12345/ontology/blob/master/docs/index.rst

 Announcement
 ------------

-.. note:: Beam is currently in Mainnet.
+.. note:: Ontology is currently in Mainnet.

-	Rules Signature: ed91a717313c6eb0

-	Download binaries from: `Beam Downloads Page <http://beam.mw/downloads>`_
+	Download binaries from: `Ontology Downloads Page <https://github.com/ontio/ontology/releases>`_

-	Source code: `Beam Github <https://github.com/BeamMW/beam>`_
+	Source code: `Ontology Github <https://github.com/ontio/ontology>`_

 **TLDR;**

-:ref:`I want to Mine Beam<mining_beam>`
+:ref:`I want to run a node<mining_beam>`

-:ref:`I want to learn how to use Beam Desktop Wallet<desktop_wallet_guide>`
+:ref:`I want to learn how to use Owallet Desktop Wallet<desktop_wallet_guide>`

-:ref:`I want to learn how to use Beam Command Line Wallet<command_line_wallet_user_guide>`
+:ref:`I want to learn how to use BOntology Command Line Wallet<command_line_wallet_user_guide>`

-What is Beam?
+What is Ontology?
 --------------

-`Beam <https://beam.mw/>`_ is a next generation scalable, confidential cryptocurrency based on an elegant and innovative `Mimblewimble protocol <https://scalingbitcoin.org/papers/mimblewimble.txt>`_.
+`Ontology <https://ont.io/>`_ Ontology is a new generation of high-performance public blockchains.
+The infrastructure is scalable, stable, and allows low-level customization for different business requirements. <https://ont.io/wp/Ontology-technology-white-paper-EN.pdf>`_.

-Things that make BEAM special include:
+Things that make Ontology special include:

 * Users have complete control over privacy - a user decides which information will be available and to which parties, having complete control over his personal data in accordance to his will and applicable laws.